JavierFrauca/telepresence_plugin/README.md

 ## Main Features

 - **Auto-refresh configurable**: Automatically refresh status, deployments, and interceptions at a user-defined interval.
+- **Manual refresh mode**: Set the auto-refresh interval to `0` to switch into manual mode and trigger status updates from the Activity Bar or the GUI refresh button when you need them.
 - **Dedicated Activity Bar Panels**: Separate views for namespaces, interceptions, deployments, and system status.
 - **Deployment Management**:
   - Scale deployments (change replica count) directly from the UI.